The Last Alarm (1940 film): Plot

 At another big fire, Jim comes across a statue of Vulcan (the Roman god of fire) which the arsonist dropped, it being his inspiration.
-The arsonist gets it from Jim’s unlocked car where he put it.
+The arsonist gets it from Jim's unlocked car where he put it.
 Mention of this statue later—and the fact that Frank and Joan saw it in the antique shop window—provide a strong lead so they get a search warrant.
 They do not find any bomb-making equipment, but Jim finds wood shavings which later analysis reveals to be the same wood as that used for the time bomb box.

 Jim and Frank go after the arsonist, who has lost his bureau tail.
 The arsonist goes to the basement of the Hadley house where he plants a time bomb.
 He goes upstairs and confronts Mrs. Hadley and Joan, and as Jim and Frank realize he may be back at their house—having been seen in the vicinity—the bomb goes off and the basement catches fire.
 The arsonist tells the women Jim should not have interfered in his work.
 The men bust in the door and while Frank escorts the women outside, Jim goes after the arsonist, who now babbling about being the god of fire.
 The arsonist falls down the basement steps into the burning basement and dies.
 Some time later there is another dinner in honor of Jim, who has got a new job—honorary fire chief of the city.

+Production

+The Last Alarm marked a professional comeback for silent-screen comedian Billy West, once the premier Charlie Chaplin impersonator but idle since 1935.
+West signed with Monogram Pictures as a director in 1940, and a studio press release reminded movie columnists of West's screen credentials: "William West, director of Monogram's The Last Alarm, is a former screen comedian, having appeared in more than 200 comedies."

-The film contained footage from a number of large authentic fires, a fire station, and firemen rushing to the fires and fighting the fires.
+The Last Alarm contains actual footage of authentic fires, a fire station, and firemen rushing to the scene and fighting the flames.
 No acknowledgment was given to the fire service.
-The unnamed city was Los Angeles as it was filmed at Fire Station 27 in Hollywood.
+The unnamed city was Los Angeles, with location footage filmed at Fire Station 27 in Hollywood.